-Myths about the best time to have sex will also be debunked.
-As too will be other wild theories, such as whether to hug your knees after sex and refrain from trampolining (the answers are ‘no’ and ‘no’).
+We’ll also debunk myths about the best time to have sex.
+The same goes for other wild theories, such as whether you should hug your knees after sex and avoid trampolining (the answers to both are no).

 The time it takes to get pregnant is another question I’m asked every day.
-Some couples take one cycle, some take one decade.
+Some couples take one cycle; others take a decade.
 It’s generally advised women see a doctor for fertility advice following more than 12 months of regular unprotected sex – six months for women over 35 or if there’s a suspected fertility problem with either partner.

 Your GP can refer you to a fertility specialist if needed – dependant on a range of factors, including your age and pre-existing medical conditions.
-Rest assured that not all referrals to a fertility specialist mean in vitro fertilisation (IVF) – other assistance can be provided, such as help with ovulation.
+Rest assured, not all referrals to a fertility specialist result in IVF.
+Other assistance can be provided, such as help with ovulation.

-5) Singles and LGBTI families: IVF and more
+5) Singles and LGBTI family options: IVF, IUI and more

-If you’re missing a requisite piece of biology to get pregnant naturally, your GP can outline your options.
-Medical science is racing ahead at mind-blowing speeds in this area.
+If you’re unable to fall pregnant naturally, your GP can outline your options.
+Medical science in this area is racing ahead at mind-blowing speeds.

-Same-sex couples have an increasing number of possibilities open to them for having a baby.
-I recently met with a lesbian couple who were considering IVF ‘egg sharing’, where one partner’s eggs are used to create an embryo (genetic mother) which is then transferred to the other partner’s uterus (birth mother).
-What a lovely way to start a little family!
+Same-sex couples have many possibilities open to them for having a baby and giving birth.
+I recently met with two lovely ladies who were considering IVF ‘egg sharing’.
+This is where one partner’s eggs are used to create an embryo (genetic mother) which is then transferred to the other partner’s uterus (birth mother).
+What a delightful way to start a little family!

 It’s also important to be aware of the many legal, financial and societal considerations.
 Again, your GP can point you the right direction to gain more information on such topics.